pablomolnar/phantomjs-prespawned-benchmark/README.md

 ==============================

 ### About
-Really basic test to validate quickly how perform a prespawned PhantomJS process using a NodeJS bridge though websockets vs launching a new process every time it's required.
+A really simple test to quickly validate how different perform a PhantomJS process bridged through websockets (in a NodeJS context) vs spawning a new PhantomJS process to render a SVG.

 ### Demo

+- Install npm, node and groovy
 - npm install phantom
 - node node-app-render.js
 - groovy launcher.groovy